vrushikreddy/python_adventure_game/README.md

 ## Interaction implemented
-**Objects that demand custom verbs**: A **vending machine** will need the user to pull a lever and it randomly throws different items.
+**Objects that demand custom verbs**: A **vending machine** will need the user to pull a lever and it randomly throws different items from a set of predefined items.